 What Does it Cost to Repair?

 This can become an expensive repair.
 When your AC ices over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
 In fact, many homeowners are forced to pick between installing a new system or repairing the damaged one.
-If you act quickly and call a NATE-certified technician, you stand a better chance of getting a less expensive job.
+If you act quickly and call a ACE-certified technician, you stand a better chance of getting a less expensive job.
 Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.